Afoxcute/sear/app/README.md

-# ModredIP Frontend
+# Sear Frontend

-A React-based frontend for the ModredIP intellectual property management system on Mantle.
+A React-based frontend for the Sear intellectual property management system on Mantle.

 ## Features

 ### 1. Register IP Asset
 - Mint an NFT representing ownership of your intellectual property
-- Register the NFT as an IP Asset on the ModredIP system
+- Register the NFT as an IP Asset on the Sear system
 - Upload IP content and metadata to IPFS
 - Set encryption flags for sensitive content

 ### 2. Mint License Tokens
 - Create license tokens from registered IP Assets
+- **One License Per IP**: Only one license can be minted per IP asset (enforced validation)
 - Set royalty percentages (1-100%)
 - Define license duration in seconds
 - Specify commercial use permissions